Terms & Conditions.

 Article 9.
 Availability

-- If, in Equalture’s opinion, a risk is posed to the operation of the computer systems or network of Equalture or third parties, for example in the event of a D(DOS) attack or malware activities, Equalture is authorised to take any and all measures it deems reasonably necessary to avert the risk and limit or prevent any loss and/or damage.
+- If, in Equalture’s opinion, the risk is posed to the operation of the computer systems or network of Equalture or third parties, for example in the event of a D(DOS) attack or malware activities, Equalture is authorised to take any and all measures it deems reasonably necessary to avert the risk and limit or prevent any loss and/or damage.
 This may result in degraded availability.

 Article 10.
-Privacy (GDPR) and security
+Privacy (GDPR), Data Processing and Security

 - To execute the Agreement, Equalture may process personal data on behalf of the Client through the Services it provides.
 In such case, the conditions as laid down in this article, are considered to be a data processing agreement in the sense of article 28 (3) of the General Data Protection Regulation (hereinafter: GDPR), in which the Client is a controller, and Equalture is a processor.